u-root/u-root/README.md

 When you run a command that is not built, you fall through to the command that does a 'go build' of the command, and then execs the command once it is built.
 From that point on, when you run the command, you get the one in tmpfs.
 This is fast.

+To set up the chroot, put your go tree in /go via cp or mount --bind, and run getgo

+To try the chroot, once you've run getgo, just run ./README.

+In the kernel and coreboot case, you need to configure ethernet.
+We have a primitive ip command for that case.
+Since it's qemu: ip addr add 10.0.2.15/8 dev eth0 ip link set dev eth0 up

+Note that in the kernel and coreboot case, you need to build and run src/srvfiles/srvfiles -p 80 -d path-to-local-tinycore-packages UNLESS you set up the qemu to NAT for you.

+You can get tinycore packages by running tcz bash

+In the EXAMPLES directory you can see examples of running in a chroot, kernel, and coreboot.

+We need help with this project, so contributions are welcome.